Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 357,000

-Proposed New Contract Acres: 2,500 this year, 15,800 project life
+Goal for New Contract Acres: 15,800

-Reclamation WaterSMART Funding Categories: Planning (2024), SWEP (2022), WEEG (2021)
+Reclamation WaterSMART Funding Opportunities: PPD (2024), SWEP (2022), WEEG (2021)

-Complemented Project Type: Infrastructure modernization
+Complemented Project Type: infrastructure modernization

 The Westlands Water District in Fresno and Kings counties, California used two Reclamation WaterSMART Program grants, one in the Small-Scale Water Efficiency Project category to retrofit two meters to an existing pipeline and one in the Water and Energy Efficiency Grant category to retrofit 760 groundwater meters with advanced automated metering infrastructure.
 Westlands Water District will use one Planning and Design WaterSMART grant to plan and design modifications to optimize the use of existing infrastructure to diversify the district’s water supply portfolio.
-These projects plan to save 17,000 acre-feet of groundwater per year by decreasing the amount of water lost from inaccurate meter readings, which eliminates overirrigation, and increasing water application efficiency by implementing advanced metering infrastructure throughout the service area.
+These projects plan to save 17,000 acre-feet of groundwater per year by decreasing the amount of water lost from inaccurate meter readings, which eliminates overirrigation, and increases water application efficiency by implementing advanced metering infrastructure throughout the service area.
 With additional NRCS assistance, agricultural producers will save additional water by optimizing and increasing efficiency of on-farm operations.
 To save this additional water, avoid further groundwater depletion, and build drought resilience, growers will line irrigation reservoirs, develop irrigation water management plans to improve irrigation efficiency, improve micro irrigation practices, install temporary diversions and/or construct recharge facilities.
 EQIP funding will also help growers in this area protect water quality, improve soil health, and improve crop productivity and health.

 Name: Fresno Irrigation District